Published November 7, 2019

-This book critically examines current social policy in post-apartheid South Africa and proposes an alternative social policy agenda to create a new development pathway for the country.
+This book critically examines the current social policy in post-apartheid South Africa and proposes an alternative social policy agenda to create a new development pathway for the country.

-The conceptual and methodological issues that form the basis for this book reside in public policy-making and the public good and will be of interest to scholars of social policy, social development and South African society.
+The conceptual and methodological issues that form the basis for this book reside in public policy-making and the public good and will be of interest to scholars of social policy, social development, and South African society.

 PART I: Conceptual and theoretical perspectives.
 Introduction.
 1 Theoretical, conceptual, and philosophical underpinnings of social policy.
 2 Locating social policy in the political economy and institutional dimensions.
 3 Unpacking social engineering and social re-engineering.
 4 Social policy and the notion of the Good Society.
 PART II: Historical and comparative perspectives of social policy.
 5 Social policy in colonial and apartheid South Africa.
 6 Social policy in the post-apartheid era.
 7 Social policy in the Global North and Global South: How social policy created new societies in different parts of the world.
 PART III: The practical dimensions of social policy and social re-engineering.
 8 Evidence-based government for social re-engineering.
 9 The state and social policy.
 10 Social re-engineering via universal education, universal health-care, inclusive human settlements, land redistribution, and employment generation.
 11 Social re-engineering through the promotion of family life and the strengthening of families, gender realignment, Early Childhood Development (ECD), and youth development.
 12 Social policy and social re-engineering for a highly violent society.
 Conclusion.